typelevel/typelevel.github.com/_posts/2016-09-30-subtype-typeclasses.md

 }
 ```

-The trick is to use trait linearization which gives the effect of implicits
+Because implicit resolution treats implicits in subtypes with higher priority,
-in subtypes having lower priority than those in supertypes.
+we can organize conversions appropriately to prevent ambiguity.
 Here this means
 that `applicativeIsFunctor` has lower priority than `traverseIsFunctor`, so
 when both `Applicative` and `Traverse` instances are in scope and the compiler
 is looking for a `Functor`, `traverseIsFunctor` wins.